 Medication can be used for treating the side effects of eating disorders.
 For instance, anti-depressants can be prescribed to fight off depression and increase serotonin levels.

 Nutritional counseling helps the patient in learning about healthy eating habits.
 It helps you recognize signs of hunger and satiation.
 Furthermore, following a healthy diet plan helps you maintain body weight and overcome any deficiencies caused by the disorder.

-This option is often required for severe cases where the patient needs intensive treatment and care.
+This option is often required for severe cases requiring intensive treatment and care.
 However, it is not very common.

 Eating disorders are mental health conditions that involve disturbed eating behaviors.
-Moreover, these disorders can have a negative impact on a person’s mental and physical health.
+Moreover, these disorders can hurt a person’s mental and physical health.
 Therefore, they require effective and immediate treatment as they can worsen if left untreated.